UBC Museum of Anthropology in Vancouver: Why You Should Go!

 Group of Seven & Friends at the National Gallery

-The Group of Seven are justifiably famous for creating paintings that showed the Canadian landscape to the world back in the early 20th century.
-The Group of Seven (also known as the Algonquin School) includes Frank Carmichael, Lawren Harris, A. Y. Jackson, Frank Johnston, Arthur Lismer, J. E. H. MacDonald, and Fred Varley.
+Also known as the Algonquin School, the Group of Seven includes Frank Carmichael, Lawren Harris, A. Y. Jackson, Frank Johnston, Arthur Lismer, J. E. H. MacDonald, and Fred Varley.
 Other artists associated with the group are A. J. Casson, Tom Thomson, and Emily Carr.

 The National Gallery devotes several rooms to showcasing the work of these artists.
 I’ve selected my favorites in no particular order, except that I start with my fave, Lawren Harris.